 Turning these insights into action is where the real magic happens.
 It’s about using the data to guide your timing, personalize your messaging, and organize your prospects based on their level of interest.
 Let’s break down how you can use tracking data to refine your sales process and connect with buyers in a more meaningful way.

-Time Your Follow-Ups Strategically
+Use Tracking to Time Your Follow-Ups

 Timing is everything in sales.
 When a prospect opens your email or clicks a link, they’re showing interest in that exact moment.
 Acting on that signal quickly can make all the difference.
 A prompt follow-up, whether it’s a quick call or another email, strikes while their curiosity is high and your message is fresh in their mind.
 This isn't about being pushy; it's about being relevant and helpful when they're already thinking about you.